sitegeist/Sitegeist.Origami/README.md

 ### Job-Queue

-To actually optimze the images the jobqeue has to be initialized
+To actually optimize the images the imageOptimization-jobqeue has to be initialized and executed.

 ```
 # This has to be done once on every server.